 How to get a good night’s sleep and combat Anxiety induced Insomnia

-- Weighted blankets are an amazing and therapeutic aid used to enhance the ability to have a good night’s rest.
+Weighted blankets are an amazing and therapeutic aid used to enhance the ability to have a good night’s rest.
 These blankets provide benefits via deep pressure therapy which activates the parasympathetic nervous system.
-A weighted blanked makes a person feel like they are being swaddled or held.
+When used correctly a weighted blanket makes an adult feel like they are being swaddled or held.
 This lowers your heart rate when you are stressed and helps to improve sleep as well as calm your body during feelings of restlessness, which in turn reduces anxiety and aids in the sleeping process.

 Adjust your diet to help you sleep better